 Replace the Flooring

 Like the walls, flooring tends to build up stains and wear and tear.
 Flooring styles also change over time.
-Twenty year old flooring typically looks dated no matter how good its condition.
+Twenty year old flooring typically looks dated no matter how good its condition, so replacing the flooring can add value, making your home more attractive to potential buyers.

 Technology is constantly evolving as well.
 New materials last longer and provide superior performance for less money.
 A vast array of textures and colors are offered by materials including wood, laminate, ceramic tile and vinyl tile.